By advecting thermal energy into soil, precipitation regulates the near-term global warming potential of thawing permafrost.

 Rebecca B. Neumann

-This material is based upon work supported, in part, by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under Award Number DE-SC0010338 to R.B.
-Neumann and the USGS Land Change Science Program.
-Considerable logistic support was provided by the Bonanza Creek LTER Program, which is jointly funded by NSF (DEB 1026415) and the USDA Forest Service, Pacific Northwest Research Station (PNW01-JV112619320-16).
+This material is based on work supported, in part, by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, under Award Number DE-SC0010338 to R.B.
+Neumann and the U.S. Geological Survey Land Change Science Program.
+Considerable logistic support was provided by the Bonanza Creek LTER Program, which is jointly funded by the National Science Foundation (NSF; DEB 1026415) and the U.S. Department of Agriculture Forest Service, Pacific Northwest Research Station (PNW01-JV112619320-16).

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER